agronholm/pythonfutures/docs/index.rst

 .. method:: FutureList.has_running_futures()

-   Return true if any :class:`Future` in the list is currently executing.
+   Return `True` if any :class:`Future` in the list is currently executing.

 .. method:: FutureList.has_cancelled_futures()

-   Return true if any :class:`Future` in the list was successfully cancelled.
+   Return `True` if any :class:`Future` in the list was successfully cancelled.

 .. method:: FutureList.has_done_futures()

-   Return true if any :class:`Future` in the list has completed or was successfully cancelled.
+   Return `True` if any :class:`Future` in the list has completed or was successfully cancelled.

 .. method:: FutureList.has_successful_futures()

-   Return true if any :class:`Future` in the list has completed without raising an exception.
+   Return `True` if any :class:`Future` in the list has completed without raising an exception.

 .. method:: FutureList.has_exception_futures()

-   Return true if any :class:`Future` in the list completed by raising an exception.
+   Return `True` if any :class:`Future` in the list completed by raising an exception.

 .. method:: FutureList.cancelled_futures()